w1th4d/JarPlant-all-the-things/README.md

 # JarPlant ALL THE THINGS!

 Self-replicating implant.
 Handle with care.
-Do not distribute.

 ## Quickstart